Sennheiser HD600 vs. HIFIMAN HE400i | A LOT TO COVER!

 Ear-cups/Comfort.
 While the ear cups both have velour, the 400i’s is kind of a velour/pleather hybrid.
 The 600’s are all velour.
 Both are very comfortable, but the 600’s are better for long term listening sessions in my opinion.

 Look/Fit.
 The 600’s have a traditional type of appearance, and that Blue Speckled Finish that you may or may not like.
-Personally I like it just fine and it bothers me not.
+Personally I like it just fine and it doesn’t bother me.
 The 400i’s utilize that hammock headband fit, and are self adjustable.
 This was very convenient to me, and I much prefer it over the 600’s traditional clicking mechanism.

 Frequency Response.
 The HD600 goes from 12Hz – 40,500kHz, while the 400i goes from 20Hz – 35,000kHz.